Book your practical driving test online

 Before you start

-You must bring and wear a face covering for the duration of the driving test.
+When attending for a driving test you must bring and wear a face covering for the full driving test.

 The DVA provides facilities for candidates with special needs or physical disabilities.

-If you are deaf, have severe hearing problems, are restricted in your movements, or have any disability that may affect your driving, call 0300 200 7862 to book a suitable appointment.
+If you are deaf, have severe hearing problems, are restricted in your movements, or have any disability that may affect your driving, call the number below to book a suitable appointment.

 When you book your test, let the operator know that you're calling about a ‘Driving test for a candidate with a disability’, and tell them if you: